franznowak/franznowak.github.io/index.md

 Outside of CS, I like to play [Jazz piano](https://www.instagram.com/franznowakjazz).
 I also enjoy chess and free diving.

-## Upcoming Papers
+## Selected Publications

 **Franz Nowak**\*, Anej Svete\*, Alexandra Butoi, and Ryan Cotterell.
 2024.
-On the Representational Capacity of Neural Language Models with Chain-of-Thought Reasoning.
+[On the Representational Capacity of Neural Language Models with Chain-of-Thought Reasoning](https://arxiv.org/abs/2406.14197).
 In *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), Bangkok, Thailand.
 Association for Computational Linguistics.*

-## Selected Publications

 Anej Svete\*, **Franz Nowak**\*, Anisha Mohamed Sahabdeen, and Ryan Cotterell.
 2024.
 [Lower bounds on the expressivity of recurrent neural language models](https://arxiv.org/abs/2405.19222).
 In *Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics.*